 If you are a self-employed driver, you can consider working time when you are required to be at your workstation/vehicle, at the disposal of the client or undertaking transport activities

-As an employer, remember that your staff can only drive up to maximum of 9 hours per day.
+As an employer, remember that your staff can only drive up to a maximum of 9 hours per day.
 Exceptionally – twice a week – your employees are allowed to drive up to 10 hours per day.
 They cannot drive more than 56 hours per week and their total fortnightly driving time cannot exceed 90 hours.

 You hire a driver to transport your goods to another EU country.
 During the course of one week, he drives for 56 hours and does 4 hours of vehicle maintenance - a total of 60 hours.
-To respect EU law he has to work less than 48 hours another week to compensate, because over the 4-month reference period he has to respect the average weekly working time of 48 hours.
+To respect EU law he has to work less than 48 hours another week to compensate because over the 4-month reference period he has to respect the average weekly working time of 48 hours.

 Breaks during the working day